EllinorHenriksson/black-jack/README.md

 - The duplicated code for getting a card from the deck, show the card and giving it to a player is refactored to its own method in the Dealer class.
 This also affects the NewGameStrategy wich doesn't longer need to take a Deck object as an argument to its newGame() method - for details of the implementation see the concrete strategy classes.
 This supports low coupling/hight cohesion as the strategies are no longer dependent on the Deck class or the Card class, and the Dealer utilizes its Deck attribute in the newly created drawAndDealCard() method.
 - The observer pattern is implemented to handle the event of when a player gets a new card.
 A strategy interface was created in the model package, and the Dealer used as publisher.
 The controller Player implements the strategy, and is added as a subscriber to the Dealer in the Player's constructor, through the Game.
 I changed the constructor of the controller Player to make this possible, wich now takes the
 Game and the View as arguments and sets them as private fields.

+### Grade 3
+- The abstract factory pattern was implemented to produce different combinations of game rules.
+The class RulesFactory was replaced by an interface with the same name and with the same method signatures, and two concrete factories were created that implements the interface - AmericanBasicDealerFactory and InternationalSoftPlayerFactory.